thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-best-practices.md

 LIMIT 20;
    ```

-6. In ThoughtSpot Embrace, add a connection to Snowflake, specifically to the view you created.
+6. In ThoughtSpot, add a connection to Snowflake, specifically to the view you created.

    See [Add a Snowflake connection]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-snowflake-add-connection.html).